What Should You Do About Your Boyfriend Problems?

 Good relationships deal with conflict and relationship problems from time to time, but there’s a distinct difference between normal conflict and unhealthy conflict.

-There’s no universal guide for identifying an unhealthy or abusive relationship, but here are some common warning signs to look out for:
+There is no universal guide for identifying an unhealthy or abusive relationship, but here are some common warning signs to look out for:

 - Your partner is overly controlling, harsh, or rude: this can include trying to control where you are, who you hang out with, what you wear, and more.
-Name-calling, insulting, and other similar behaviors are also a red-flag.
+Name-calling, insulting, and other similar behaviors are also a red flag.

 - Your partner has an unhealthy, intense dependence on you.
 This goes beyond normal clinginess; it can cause a lot of stress for you and the resources you both rely on.